 It is a fighter pilot of the Imperial Japanese Navy.
 Standing posture wearing a life jacket on flight clothes.
 It is a kit that you can feel free to build and paint.
-It is not so complicated pose to paint, it is recommended for beginners.
+It is not so complicated a pose to paint, it is recommended for beginners.
 I put out my hand on a big scale because the figure painting does not get well easily.

 By the way, the pose of the box art of this kit, Japan ace pilot, a picture posing by Mr. Saburo Sakai.
 Although the face of the actual kit is different from this photo.
 Mr. Saburo Sakai is awesome, it was 28 aircraft in the official record, actually more shots down maybe.
-Because it is a craftsman temperament and not an air fight by a team, I have read the story that his evaluation from colleagues was not so good, but it is still a pilot with a sense of skill.
-It is amazing, even just fought until the end of the WWII to be active from the China Incident.
+Because it is a craftsman temperament and not an air fight by a team, I have read the story that his evaluation from colleagues was not so good, but he is still a pilot with a sense of skill.
+It is amazing, even just fought until the end of WWII to be active from the China Incident.